RedWhistleProductions/Catalog/README.txt

     Optionally
-        you can run Populate.py to add some fake profiles for viewing purposes the passwords The logins and passwords for each fake user is in plane text in the file
+        you can run Populate.py to add some fake profiles for viewing purposes the passwords The log-ins and passwords for each fake user is in plane text in the file

     Run Application.py to start the Flask server

-    Access the webpage at http:\\LocalHost:8000
+    Access the web page at http:\\LocalHost:8000

 Admin Mode
     For security purposes all users are restricted to editing their own items and profiles in the website.